Juliane Gaviraghi Mussoi

-I have a BSc in Biological Sciences from University of Caxias do Sul (Brazil), and in my Bachelor's thesis I analyzed how human presence impacts the behaviour of Southern Lapwings (Vanellus chilensis).
-During my bachelors I was awarded a scholarship from the Brazilian federal government to study two semesters at Thompson Rivers University (Canada).
-There, I also participated in a research investigating the effects of parental care and quality of offspring plumage coloration in mountain bluebirds (Sialia currucoides) under the supervision of Dr. Matt Reudink.
+I have a BSc in Biological Sciences from the University of Caxias do Sul (Brazil), and in my Bachelor's thesis, I analyzed how human presence impacts the behaviour of Southern Lapwings (Vanellus chilensis).
+During my bachelor's, I was awarded a scholarship from the Brazilian federal government to study two semesters at Thompson Rivers University (Canada).
+There, I also participated in research investigating the effects of parental care and quality of offspring plumage coloration in mountain bluebirds (Sialia currucoides) under the supervision of Dr. Matt Reudink.

 Biology of Terrestrial Animals - BIOSCI 338 - Teaching Assistant